• Skip to primary navigation

 Why you'll love this recipe

 Healthy Choice: Packed with protein-rich tofu and fresh herbs, this dish presents a wholesome option that caters to both vegetarians and those seeking a nutritious alternative.
-Even for those who typically consume meat, this stir-fried tofu and basil dish offers a healthful and lighter alternative.
-It's an opportunity to enjoy a plant-based meal packed with nutrients, aligning with a balanced and diverse diet.

 Authentic Thai Experience: Pad Krapow delivers an authentic taste of Thai street food.